 A solar-powered off-site watering system may take as little as an hour to install.
 The system includes a water pump, solar panel, battery, electronics and watering trough.
 It should be placed at least 100 feet from the water source, ideally 200 feet.
 If you wish, you can mount the system onto a trailer so it can be moved to another location or stored in the winter.
 The system’s solar-powered battery recharges automatically.

 Maintenance of the system involves checking the trough on a weekly basis.
 Adding goldfish to the water is a cheap and environmentally friendly way to keep the trough clean.
+If you do add goldfish, be sure not to release them into any water bodies, as they are an invasive species.

 Benefits of off-site watering